 Bohnne Jones, an award winning business owner and interior decorator, is the only Nashville Decorator to be featured in the new book “Love Your Home”.

 Mary Hance, Ms. Cheap, writes a frugal consumer column and welcomes your tips on how to save money and time.
 She loves helping people stretch their dollars and is always looking for good sales and creative penny pinching strategies.
-The Ms. Cheap column, which has been running for more than 23 years, appears through the week and on Sundays in The Tennessean.
+The Ms. Cheap column, which has been running for almost 25 years, appears through the week and on Sundays in The Tennessean.

 A native of Senatobia, Miss., she learned her thrift from her frugal parents – her bargain savvy mother and her father who was an Episcopal priest and bishop.
 She grew up in Mississippi and in Memphis, and graduated with honors from the University of the South at Sewanee, with a degree in English.
 In 1976, she started with the Nashville Banner as a copy clerk and worked her way up to cover the local, state and federal courts, the police beat, Metro government, and worked as an editorial writer, a business writer and assistant business editor.
 When the Banner closed in 1998, she and her Ms. Cheap column moved to The Tennessean.